Determining the True Cost of a Conveyor Belt

 Substantial cost savings

 Big impact on the overall performance of your plant & profitability.

 Largest savings potential

 - Apples to Apples: As you now know, the lowest risk provides the lowest reward.
-Savings are often fractional and also not guaranteed over the long-term.
+Savings are often fractional and also not guaranteed over the long term.

 - Apples to Fruit Salad: Properly tracking your new belt usage compared to previous history will provide substantial and firm cost savings.
-You can also project these savings 1-5 years to make a very compelling case to back your decisions.
+You can also project these savings for 1-5 years to make a very compelling case to back your decisions.

 - Apples to Apple Orchard: Looking out for the overall well-being of your plant is the key to unlocking the largest cost savings.
-Identifying and assigning accurate fixed dollar amounts to downtime, scrap, energy costs, expedite fees, labor rates, and inventory carrying costs are critical first-steps to traveling down this path.
+Identifying and assigning accurate fixed dollar amounts to downtime, scrap, energy costs, expedite fees, labor rates, and inventory carrying costs are critical first steps to traveling down this path.

 Some other posts you might be interested in:

 - How to diagnose and fix common conveyor belt tracking issues